 If you have questions regarding this program, please contact our office at 913-945-6402.

 Pre-Matriculation Program (KUMC Online ID Required) - This six week invitation only program is for students who have been accepted to KUMC School of Medicine.
 It is designed to provide an overview of the Medical School Curriculum and to facilitate students’ transition into Year 1.

-Complete online application and submit it (deadline to be announced in 2017).
+Complete online application and submit it April 21, 2017.

 Instructions for applying to the Pre-Matriculation Program will be provided via email to those individuals invited to participate in the program.

 If you have questions regarding this program, please contact our office at 913-588-1547.

 The postdoctoral program promotes the recruitment, advancement and retention of minority faculty through programs designed to enhance their teaching, scholarship and research skills.

 Nicodemus Free Health Clinic - Student positions are available.

 View the ODI Program's Presentation

 Apr 10, 2017